AlfonsoG-dev/gestorPassword/README.md

 ------

-- panel that contains the table and funcionallity
+- panel that contains the table and functionality
 - the table have to the right side 3 button that represents:
 >- reload, insert row, delete row